arnog/mathlive/tutorials/MASTON.md

 ### Optional keys

 All nodes may have the following keys:
+* `sub`: `expression`, a subscript
+* `sup`: `expression`, a superscript
 * `comment`: A human readable string to annotate an expression, since JSON does not allow comments in its encoding
 * `error`: A human readable string that can be used to indicate a syntax error or other problem when parsing or evaluating an expression.
 * `latex`: A visual representation in LaTeX of the expression.
-This can be useful to preserve non-semantic details, for example parentheses in an expression.
+This can be useful to preserve non-semantic details, for example parentheses in an expression or styling attributes.
 * `mathml`: A visual representation in MathML of the expression.
 * `class`: A CSS class to be associated with a representation of this node
 * `id`: A CSS id to be associated with a representation of this node